JoostHazelzet/expoRealm-js/README.md

 # Simple Expo todo app

-Simple Expo app with sync with MongoDB Realm using realm-js.
-Based on template and its instruction from [Expo Realm template read.me] (https://github.com/realm/realm-js/tree/master/templates/expo-template-js#readme).
+Simple Expo app including sync with MongoDB Realm using realm-js.
+Based on template and its instruction from [Expo Realm template read.me](https://github.com/realm/realm-js/tree/master/templates/expo-template-js#readme).

 ## 🚀 How to use